 We wrapped up the weekend with a visit to the Polish Harvest Festival at Our Lady of Czestochowa Parish.

-The Harvest Festival, held throughout Poland, is held after the harvest is over, and always includes three main activities– the ritual of cutting the last stalks of grain, the weaving of the harvest wreath, and a feast and dance.
+The Harvest Festival, held throughout Poland, takes place after the harvest is over, and always includes three main activities– the ritual of cutting the last stalks of grain, the weaving of the harvest wreath, and a feast and dance.
 According to legend, the last ears of grain held magic forces that were the key to continued fertile fields and abundant crops.
 Some of the festival highlights included Polish costumes:

 Harvest creatures (?) near the stage: